darkcoder456-cpu/-Dark-Coder-/README.md

-# -Dark-Coder-
+Dark-Coder Website

-welcome to Dark-Coder Website  resipotory! this projects  is a modern restponsive  website built  using  HTML, CSS, and Java Script.  it features is a clean design.
+Welcome to the Dark-Coder Website repository!
+This project is a modern, responsive website built using HTML, CSS, and JavaScript.
+It features a clean design, smooth animations, and an easy-to-use interface suitable for learning web development or creating a personal portfolio.
+The code is organized, lightweight, and beginner-friendly, making it simple to customize and expand with new features.
+Feel free to explore, modify, and contribute to improve the project.
+If you find this repository useful, please consider giving it a star and sharing it with others.
+Thank you for visiting, and happy coding!